 Departments and Programs in the Health Sciences and Environmental Studies Division

-Ohlone's Registered Nursing Program, accredited by both the National League for Nursing Accrediting Commission and the California Board of Registered Nursing, emphasizes care of individuals with a variety of health care needs across the life span.
+Ohlone's Registered Nursing Program, accredited by the Accreditation Commission for Education in Nursing (formally National League for Nursing Accrediting Commission) and the California Board of Registered Nursing, emphasizes care of individuals with a variety of health care needs across the life span.
 Graduates are prepared to promote client wellness and assist clients adapting to the stress of illness.
 The curriculum is scientific based and focuses on the spectrum of health from acute to chronic in hospitals, clinics, and community settings.
 Ohlone's faculty are experts and leaders in the development of clinical preceptorships and geriatric care.
 More about the Registered Nursing Program.

 Physical Therapist Assistants (PTAs) are skilled health care providers who work under the direction of a physical therapist.
 Duties of a PTA include implementing treatment programs, training patients/clients in exercise and activities of daily living, conducting individualized treatments, and reporting to the physical therapist on the patient/client's response.
 PTAs work in a variety of health care settings including hospitals, private physical therapy clinics, community health centers, corporate health centers, nursing homes, home health agencies, schools, pediatric centers and colleges and universities.
 Ohlone's Physical Therapist Assistant Program is accredited by the Commission on Accreditation in Physical Therapy Education.
 More about the Physical Therapist Assistant Program.

 Respiratory Therapist (RT)